 Pasture raised turkeys do taste a a bit different too, and Fox describes the flavor as leaning more closely toward that of dark meat, even in the breast.
 They’re also dramatically more expensive.
 While a supermarket bird is likely to be $1 a pound or less, a pastured bird from a quality butcher may be $7.99 a pound.

-If you’re planning on a smaller gathering this year, consider buying turkey parts.
+If you’re planning on a smaller gathering, consider buying turkey parts instead of a whole bird.
 If your supermarket doesn’t sell packaged turkey parts, or have an actual meat counter, just go to the glass window that’s typically located above or near the case holding pre-cut meat and hit the call button.
 The butcher behind the glass should be able to cut up a turkey for you and to sell you parts individually.

 When you roast a turkey, don’t rely on the built-in thermometer embedded in the flesh; they’re notoriously inaccurate.
 Instead, use a digital instant read thermometer.
 The Thermoworks Thermapen is a great choice and the Thermopop also works very well, and is much less expensive.
 Thermoworks intentionally doesn’t sell their products on Amazon, so if you want one buy directly from the company.